abarbour/pbe-data/README.md

 We have included a sample R script [`plot_bsmdata.R`](plot_bsmdata.R) to show how a similar version of this figure can be reproduced.

 ## Data Access

-Download the full archive here: https://github.com/abarbour/pbe-data/archive/master.zip

-Or use version control (git, Subversion, etc.):
+Download the full archive through the link above, or use version control (git, Subversion, etc.) to maintain a local copy:

 	git clone git@github.com:abarbour/pbe-data.git

-The total size of this repository is on the order of 800 Mb, so the first fetch will take a considerable amount of time.
+The total size of this repository is on the order of 800 Mb, so the first fetch through `git` will take a considerable amount of time.
 The size can be minimized slightly by replacing `git clone` with `git clone --depth 1` in the expression above.